 |

-nicotine — a drug — and smokers get hooked on nicotine.
-When you quit,
+— a drug — and smokers get hooked on nicotine.
+When

-your body craves nicotine and you feel withdrawal symptoms: the Crazies.
+you quit, your body craves nicotine and you feel withdrawal symptoms:

 The Crazies usually last for 1–2 weeks after you quit.
 After that, your body begins to forget about nicotine and you start feeling better.
 For some people — like heavy smokers — the Crazies may be tougher and last longer.

-want to smoke.
 That’s because nicotine is a powerful addiction.
-Even
+Even after

-after you quit, you can get hooked again with just a few cigarettes.
-The
+you quit, you can get hooked again with just a few cigarettes.
+The only

 GROUCHY, NERVOUS: Exercise.Walk the dog.
 Keep busy.